GenomicsStandardsConsortium/gensc.github.io/_posts/readme.md

 <br>---"

-The tags and categories are indexed in site.tags and site.categories which means they can be used in pages We should use the tags:
+The tags and categories are indexed in site.tags and site.categories which means they can be used in pages.
+Tags are like keywords, we can include the page author in tags, they should be listed as yaml lists (see example above).

+We should use the categories:
 <table>
 <thead>
   <tr>